FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/index.html.markdown

   variable is used.
 You must also set `username` to the Swauth/Swift username such as `username:project`.
 Set the `password` to the Swauth/Swift key.
   Finally, set `auth_url` as the location of the Swift service.
-Note that this will only work when used with the OpenTelekomCloud Object Storage resources.
+Note that this will only work when used with the OrangeCloud Object Storage resources.

 ## Additional Logging

-This provider has the ability to log all HTTP requests and responses between Terraform and the OpenTelekomCloud cloud which is useful for troubleshooting and debugging.
+This provider has the ability to log all HTTP requests and responses between Terraform and the OrangeCloud cloud which is useful for troubleshooting and debugging.

 To enable these logs, set the `OS_DEBUG` environment variable to `1` along